Generic Name: nimodipine (nye-MOE-di-peen)

 - if you have allergies to medicines, foods, or other substances

-- if you have liver problems, heart problems (eg, slow heartbeat), shock due to serious heart problems, low blood pressure, fluid in your lungs, or if you have a history of heart attack
+- if you have liver problems, heart problems (eg, slow heartbeat), low blood pressure, or fluid in your lungs, or if you have a history of heart attack

 Some MEDICINES MAY INTERACT with Nimotop.
 Tell your health care provider if you are taking any other medicines, especially any of the following: